bright/new-www/_posts/2017-10-17-before-you-start.md

 So ....
 Prototype, prototype, prototype (and you will thank me later)

-If you have found this paragraph interesting, you should also check a great book "Lean Startup" by Eric Ries (don't know the guy personally,  but the book is cool)
+If you have found this paragraph interesting, you should also check a great book "Lean Startup" by Eric Ries (don't know the guy personally, but the book is cool).

 #### Final word
 <cite>(read this 5 times and start to  create)</cite>